-In a commentary accompanying the main report, researchers Jennifer A. McCabe (Goucher College), Thomas S. Redick (Purdue University), and Randall W. Engle (Georgia Institute of Technology)

-examine evidence for other interventions that may improve cognitive functioning.
+In a commentary accompanying the main report, researchers Jennifer A. McCabe (Goucher College), Thomas S. Redick (Purdue University), and Current Directions in Psychological Science Editor Randall W. Engle (Georgia Institute of Technology) examine evidence for other interventions that may improve cognitive functioning.
 Although there is little evidence that skills practiced in brain-training games transfer to other real-world tasks, other learning strategies are backed by decades of scientific research.

 McCabe, Redick, and Engle highlight three techniques - elaborating on material, repeated testing, and spaced studying - as examples of evidence-based procedures for improving memory.